stodor89/PerformanceAwareProgramming/README.md

 # Performance-Aware Programming
-Homework for the course by Casey Muratori
+Homework for the course by Casey Muratori.

 Running:
 1. Open in Microsoft Visual Studio 2022